CDCgov/openshift-fluentd-forwarder/README.md

 * [Records](#records)

 ## Overview
 OpenShift can be configured to host an EFK stack that stores and indexes log data but at some sites a log aggregation system is already in place.
 A forwarding fluentd can be configured to forward log data to a remote collection point.
+Using a containerized version that runs within OCP both simplifies some of the infrastructure and certificate management and allows rapid deployment with resiliancy.

 ## Public Domain
 This project constitutes a work of the United States Government and is not